-Cagibi’s inaugural Macaron Prize.
-Featuring guest judges Chantel Acevedo, Major Jackson, and Sheila Kohler, winners receive $1000, plus publication, in each category of fiction, poetry, and non-fiction.
-Winners and second-place finalists will be published in a Macaron Prize 2019 Cagibi print issue.
-The publication of this issue will be celebrated at an event in New York City.
-To enter the contest, read the submission guidelines.
+The inaugural 2019 Macaron Prize featured guest judges Chantel Acevedo, Major Jackson, and Sheila Kohler, winners received $1000, plus publication, in each category of fiction, poetry, and nonfiction.
+Winners and second-place finalists were published in the Cagibi 2019 print issue.
+The publication of this issue was celebrated at KGB bar in New York City.
 Read more about the judges below.

 Updates and News:

-- Final submission open period closed at midnight on February 24.
+- Final submission period closed at midnight on February 24.

 - Major Jackson // The Cagibi Express Interview + Poem

 - Chantel Acevedo // The Cagibi Express Interview